 Mann, Michael E. 2022.
 The New Climate War: The Fight to Take Back Our Planet.
 New York: Public Affairs.

-Heald, Jeff.
+Heald, Seth.
 2017.
 “Climate Silence, Moral Disengagement, and Self-Efficacy: How Albert Bandura’s Theories Inform Our Climate-Change Predicament.”
 Environment: Science and Policy for Sustainable Development.
 59 (6): 4–15.

 Nolt, John.
 2015.
 “Casualties as a Moral Measure of Climate Change.”
 Climatic Change 130 (3): 347–358